Manual Install

 }Create a controller

-Create HelloController.ts at /src/modules/hello/ with a same-named static class.
+Create HelloController.ts in /src/modules/hello/ with a class of the same name.

 import { get, prefix } from 'vovk';